 Intravenous fluid therapy helps bring the blood pH back to normal levels.

-Respiratory support – in some cases a ventilator can be needed to bring a pet to a stable condition over a longer period of time.
+Respiratory support – in some cases you may need a ventilator to bring a pet to a stable condition over a longer period of time.

-Mild cases that are treated early mean the pet should make a full recovery.
+If you treat mild cases early, the pet should make a full recovery.

-Depending on the severity of carbon monoxide poisoning, your pet may need to be hospitalised until symptoms reside and blood oxygen levels are normalised.
+Depending on the severity of carbon monoxide poisoning, your pet may need to go to hospital until symptoms reside and blood oxygen levels return to normal.